hooklift/node-libvirt/API.md

 ## Hypervisor

+### new Hypervisor(options)
+ Options:

+ - uri: libvirt connection URI
+ - user: (optional) username for authentication
+ - password: (optional) password for authentication
+ - readOnly: (optional) wether the connection is read-only

+ If options is a string it is used as the URI.

 ### getBaselineCPU([cpu1, cpu2, cpu3, cpuN])
  Computes the most feature-rich CPU which is compatible with all given host CPUs.
 #### Parameters: